dvdvideo1234/TrackAssemblyTool/readme.md

     4. Pressing RELOAD ( Default: R ) + SPEED ( Default: SHIFT )
       * When pressing it on the world will clear the tool's selected prop to attach all the track pieces to ( anchor ).
       * When pressing it on the trace prop will set it as an anchor for other pieces spawned to be constrained to.
-3. If you want to obtain different grip behavior for a wheel-powered/sliding train, you must use the surface material drop-down menus as you select first `TYPE` then `NAME`.
+3. If you want to obtain different grip behaviour for a wheel-powered/sliding train, you must use the surface material drop-down menus as you select first `TYPE` then `NAME`.
 4. If you want to use desired bodygroups and/or skins on a piece, in the text field you must type bodygroup/skin selection code or generate one using the SCORE ( Default: TAB ) key while pointing to a prop with